Ben Ryan

 Biography

-Benjamin Ryan Ph.D., MPH, REHS is a Professor in the Frist College of Medicine at Belmont University in Nashville, Tennessee.
-He has experience working, researching, and teaching in public health, disaster risk reduction, and community resilience.
-This includes leading and supporting activities in these fields across the Americas, Europe, and Indo-Pacific.
+Benjamin Ryan Ph.D., MPH, REHS, FRRHHed, is a Professor in the Frist College of Medicine at Belmont University in Nashville, Tennessee.
+He has experience working, researching, and teaching in environmental public health, disaster risk reduction, and community resilience.
+This includes leading and supporting activities in these fields across the Americas, East Africa, Europe, and Indo-Pacific.
 He has worked at all levels of government in Australia, federally in the United States, and as a consultant.
-Research funders include the World Health Organization (WHO), United States Department of Agriculture (USDA), United States Agency for International Development (USAID), and the National Science Foundation.
-He has supported disaster preparedness for health systems, conducted public health assessments in city and rural settings, responded to disasters and disease outbreaks, activated emergency operations centers, and led multi-national research projects.
+He has supported disaster preparedness for health systems, conducted environmental public health assessments in city and rural settings, responded to disasters and disease outbreaks, activated emergency operations centers, and led multi-national projects.

 Dr. Ryan is a first-generation college student.
 He completed a Ph.D. at James Cook University in Australia where strategies were developed for reducing the impact of disasters on people with non-communicable diseases.
 He completed a Master of Public Health at the University of Wollongong and a Bachelor of Science in Environmental Health at Griffith University where he received an award for academic excellence.
-Dr. Ryan has published peer-reviewed articles, contributed to books, written policy briefs, and conducted media interviews.
-Finally, he welcomes any opportunity to develop and support system of system solutions for creating a whole-person approach to healthcare and enabling communities to thrive.
+Dr. Ryan is a Registered Environmental Health Specialist and Fellow of the Faculty of Remote, Rural and Humanitarian Healthcare at The Royal College of Surgeons of Edinburgh.
+He has published peer-reviewed articles, contributed to books, written policy briefs, and conducted media interviews.
+Finally, he welcomes any opportunity to develop and support system solutions for creating a whole-person approach to healthcare and enabling communities to thrive.